aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

 [Network Access Analyzer](https://docs.aws.amazon.com/vpc/latest/network-access-analyzer/what-is-network-access-analyzer.html) is a VPC feature that identifies unintended network access to your resources on AWS.
 You can use Network Access Analyzer to specify your network access requirements and to identify potential network paths that do not meet your specified requirements.

-This solution has been built to extend the functionality of organization-wide analysis, finding exclusion, and export to CSV which does not yet exist natively within Network Access Analyzer.
+This solution has been built to extend the functionality of organization-wide analysis, finding exclusion, and export to CSV and/or Security Hub which does not yet exist natively within Network Access Analyzer.
 (Future roadmap items)

 The default design of the script is to deploy a single common Network Access Analyzer scope across all AWS accounts and specified regions to identify all permitted data paths originating from the Internet (IGW) to an ENI (Elastic Network Interface).
-The findings are then processed via a Python script, data extracted to build a consolidated CSV file, and findings uploaded to a provisioned S3 bucket.
+The findings are then processed via a Python script, data extracted, and then a consolidated CSV file is created and uploaded to a provisioned S3 bucket, and/or import into Security Hub.

 ## **Overview**